 Great Scrum Masters, unlike any others, are exceptional coaches who are skilled in aiding the growth of individuals and teams.
 Their unique skillset includes the following capabilities:

-This type of coaching is extremely beneficial to teams grappling with the complexities of the hybrid work environment and ever-evolving technical landscape of the year 2025.
+This type of coaching is extremely beneficial to teams grappling with the complexities of the hybrid work environment and the ever-evolving technical landscape of the year 2025.

 Through their Scrum Master, some teams have doubled their productivity because he or she took control of the interface between the team and the other parts of the organization.

-By 2025, the best performing Scrum Masters are able to assist their teams with improvement using metrics.
+By 2025, the best-performing Scrum Masters are able to assist their teams with improvement using metrics.
 They are able to:

 Calibrated analytics tools aid Scrum Masters in working with teams to focus on metrics that facilitate genuine improvement.